Dak HardwickVice President, International Affairs

 Vice President, International Affairs

 Before joining AIA, Hardwick worked at Harris Corporation, an international communications and information technology company.
-At Harris, he was the primary interface with the U.S. Government for a variety of Harris government communication programs, including national airspace modernization, intelligence, and meteorological ground system programs.
-He was also responsible for working with U.S. Government and international officials to ensure export of Harris radio communications products for U.S.-allied and partner nations.
+At Harris, he was the primary interface with the U.S. Government for government communication programs, including airspace modernization, intelligence, and meteorological ground system programs.
+He was also responsible for interfacing with U.S. Government and international officials to ensure export of Harris radio communications products for U.S.-allied and partner nations.

 A former Presidential Management Fellow, Hardwick began his career at Headquarters, Marine Corps as an appropriations budget analyst.
-He later transitioned to the Office of the Secretary of Defense where he helped establish the Office of the Assistant Secretary of Defense for Homeland Defense after September 11, 2001 and later held a variety of critical national security positions, including serving as the country director for Georgia and the Republic of Moldova and director for Peacekeeping Operations.
+He later transitioned to the Office of the Secretary of Defense where he helped establish the Office of the Assistant Secretary of Defense for Homeland Defense after September 11, 2001.
+He later held a variety of national security positions, including as the country director for Georgia and the Republic of Moldova and director for peacekeeping operations.

 Hardwick holds a B.S. in public affairs from Indiana University in Bloomington, Indiana and a Master of Public Administration from West Virginia University in Morgantown, West Virginia.